-Details of 23 ball games inning by inning action and the main events that happened within the three years of Historic Outlaw Baseball that was played in the Southwest 100 years ago.
+Details of 22 ball games inning by inning action and the main events that happened within the three years of

-"Prince" Hal Chase moves to the Southwest to Manage and to Play Fast Outlaw Baseball with several ex-major league ball players.
+Hal Chase moved to the Southwest to Manage and to Play Fast Outlaw Baseball with several ex-major league ball players.

 Series # 1 - Is a High-Quality Historical Baseball Book.
 Size - 8.5"x11" - 277 pages, interior of book is printed in grey scale on heavy glossy stock.

 (Full color interior, hard cover books are available by special order only.)
 (Use contact form)